 Proving workplace discrimination can be difficult.
 Because employers have public reputations to protect, they will often take great measures to disprove workplace discrimination claims.
 Allen employment lawyer Dan A. Atkerson has been representing victims of workplace discrimination, wrongful termination and workplace retaliation for more than 38 years.
 Our attorney has effectively represented the rights of workers in and around Dallas, including employees working in Frisco, Richardson, Allen, McKinney and throughout North Texas.

-Speak with Collin County discrimination lawyer Dan A. Atkerson for a free consultation.
+Speak with Collin County discrimination lawyer Dan A. Atkerson for a consultation.
 We can discuss how to approach and file a workplace discrimination lawsuit in Texas.

 We can review your case and help you decide what steps to take next.
-To schedule your free consultation, call us at (214) 383-3606.
+To schedule your consultation, call us at (214) 383-3606.